tauthethirtythird/io_qp2_rule_kor/readme.md

 Clearing 4 lines sends 4 attack, falls under `special clears` (increases B2B count, used in `Surge attack`, see next chapter for details)

-This mode uses All-Mini+ spin rules, a subtype of `All-Spin`, other than T every other tetromino's Spins also count as `special clears` ((translation note: original says All-Mini but there's an update so it should be All-Mini+))
+This mode uses `All-Mini+` spin rules, a subtype of `All-Spin`, other than T every other tetromino's Spins also count as `special clears`
 Only T counts for a regular spin if it passes the 3-corner rule, with a base attack of `2*lines`, spins that don't fulfill 3-corner or non-T tetromino's that pass Immobile detection all count as Mini, with a base attack the same as normal clears, being `lines-1`

 All Clears send 3 attack, but also count as +2 B2B (calculated separate from spins) (slightly different from regular TL, TL sends 5 attack but +1 B2B)

 Consecutive `special clears` starting from the second one start gathering B2B count, and adds +1 attack

-All attacks keep decimals in calculation, the decimals follow their value probability, for example 1.2 has a 20% chance to become 2, 80% chance to become 1 (Not sure if this rule is still in use)
+Whether to keep decimals or not uses RNG, in calculating process keep decimals, lastly take the decimal part as the chance for whether or not to round up, for example 1.2 has a 20% final chance to become 2, 80% final chance to become 1

 ### Surge Attack